 Market Staple Prices

-One quick way to stretch your budget in Mauritania is to buy local staples: a loaf of bread is about $0.28 and a liter of milk $1.41, while a dozen eggs runs $2.21 and 1 kg of chicken breast about $5.49.
+Buying local staples stretches your budget.
+A loaf of bread costs about $0.28 and a liter of milk $1.41.
+A dozen eggs runs $2.21 and 1 kg of chicken breast about $5.49.

-You’ll find grocery prices lower than many countries, so your cost of living can drop if you cook at home.
-Compare a cheap restaurant meal at roughly $3 to fast-food equivalents near $6.26; groceries still undercut dining out for regular meals.
+Grocery prices sit lower than in many countries.
+Cooking at home drops your cost of living.
+A cheap restaurant meal costs roughly $3 compared with fast-food near $6.26.
+Groceries still beat dining out for regular meals.

-Buying staples lets you control portions and costs—1 kg chicken yields multiple servings versus single-plate restaurant pricing.
-Track weekly market prices to optimize spending, prioritize bread, milk, eggs and chicken for the best value.
+Buying staples lets you control portions and costs.
+One kg of chicken yields multiple servings versus single-plate restaurant pricing.
+Track weekly market prices to optimize spending.
+Prioritize bread, milk, eggs, and chicken for the best value.

 Restaurant Meal Costs

-While eating out in Mauritania stays affordable, you’ll see clear differences depending on venue and meal type: a typical lunch menu runs about $5.01, fast-food combos cost roughly $6.26, and a mid-range dinner for two averages $25.10—so regular restaurant meals will usually cost more than cooking with market staples.
+Eating out in Mauritania stays affordable, but prices differ by venue and meal type.
+A typical lunch menu runs about $5.01.
+Fast-food combos cost roughly $6.26.
+A mid-range dinner for two averages $25.10.
+Regular restaurant meals usually cost more than cooking with market staples.

-You’ll judge value by menu type, portion size and service level; overall restaurant meal costs remain lower than in many countries.
+You judge value by menu type, portion size, and service level.
+Overall restaurant meal costs remain lower than in many countries.

 - Lunch menu: ~$5.01 — quick, economical option